eworm-de/routeros-scripts/README.md

     [admin@MikroTik] > / system script run script-updates

+Calling function `$ScriptInstallUpdate` does the same.

+    [admin@MikroTik] > $ScriptInstallUpdate

 Adding a script
 ---------------

-To add a script from the repository create a configuration item first, then update scripts to fetch the source.
+To add a script from the repository run function `$ScriptInstallUpdate` with a comma separated list of script names.

-    [admin@MikroTik] > / system script add name="check-routeros-update"
-    [admin@MikroTik] > / system script run script-updates
+    [admin@MikroTik] > $ScriptInstallUpdate check-certificates,check-routeros-update

 Scheduler and events
 --------------------